 Lots of people have things they find embarrassing.
 This is the trope for when it takes up a significant portion of the plot.

-Maybe the person has a hobby that they don't want people to find out about because they think that it's not "cool" enough, not tough enough, or too unorthodox, or not acceptable for people of their age or gender.
+Maybe the person has an Embarrassing Hobby that they don't want people to find out about because they think that it's not "cool" enough, not tough enough, or too unorthodox, or not acceptable for people of their age or gender.

 Maybe someone saw them doing something embarrassing, like walking in on them on the toilet, in the shower, while getting dressed, in the bath, having sex or maybe they were even Caught with Their Pants Down.